parklez/blog/_posts/2025-10-02-interview-experience-with-hennge.md

 - Despite my sincere interest with SecOps, I don't have strong certificates or an awfully specific track record on the matter, such as doing penetration tests and so on.
 - I never deployed or used resources on AWS due to my fear of being charged a ton by accident, so I couldn't say I had experience specifically with it.

-All in all, they're probably used to candidas being extremely nervous so they probably don't mind as long as you're polite, answer questions truthfully and do your best.
+All in all, they're probably used to candidates being extremely nervous so they probably don't mind as long as you're polite, answer questions truthfully and do your best.
 In that regard, I have to give myself some credit for telling them everything they needed to know and having the experience I worked hard on for myself.
 It's just a matter of being more prepared the next time around.